 - To save money, use blue recycle bins as planters – they can be picked up cheaply, they’re a good size, and they usually come with drainage holes.

 - Ants in the garden on their own aren’t usually a problem, but they farm aphids the way we farm cattle (they actually milk their aphid herds).
 If your garden is invaded by aphids on their own or an ant colony’s aphid herd, remove them by spraying the affected plants with water.
-If you have a really bad infestation, buy a package of ladybugs from a garden center – ladybugs are voracious consumers of aphids (they won’t stick around unless you have enough plants for them though – see the Ladybug page for plants that will attract and keep ladybugs in your garden).
+If you have a really bad infestation, buy a package of ladybugs from a garden center – ladybugs are voracious consumers of aphids (they won’t stick around unless you have enough plants for them though).

 - Remove dead, rotten, or diseased plant matter regularly, as it can become a haven for pests.